counselling-dublin-psychotherapy-dublin-psychologist-psychoanalysis-dublin-the-other-clinic

 Conor is a psychoanalytic psychotherapist.
 He has experience working with a wide range of issues, but treats every client as a singular subject.

 Conor has worked in several psychotherapy clinics in Dublin, as well as in the Mater hospital with psychiatric out-patients.
 He has also worked in community based projects focused on the area of addiction recovery.
-Conor has had a particular focus in the area of trauma and addiction for many years.

 He holds a Bachelor degree in Social Science (UCD), and a Masters degree in Psychoaanlytic Theory from the University of Kent at Cantebury (UKC).
 He also holds a higher diploma and a Masters degree from Dublin Business School (DBS) in psychoanalytic psychotherapy.